 The basic scientific principle behind mini-split AC is this: It takes less energy to transport something than to create something from scratch.

-If you doubt this, consider the scenario of looking for a seat at an overcrowded dinner table: When there’s nowhere to sit, would you rather construct a chair from scratch—or just go get a chair from elsewhere in the house?
+If you doubt this, consider the scenario of looking for a seat at an overcrowded dinner table: When there’s nowhere to sit, would you rather build a chair from scratch—or just go get a chair from elsewhere in the house?

 During the summer, super-chilled liquid within your mini-split AC attracts the heat energy inside your home.
 Then, it simply transports that heat energy outside—making your house feel cool.

-But the thing that makes a mini-split AC system truly exceptional is that (unlike traditional AC—which only works in one direction) mini-splits can reverse the process to bring heat energy inside your home, too.
+But the thing that makes a mini-split AC system truly exceptional is that (unlike traditional AC—which only works in one direction) mini splits can reverse the process to bring heat energy inside your home, too.
 In fact, they’re excellent at heating an entire home.

-Mini-splits save energy in a variety of other ways, too.
+Mini splits save energy in a variety of other ways, too.
 For instance, a modern mini-split AC system has variable speed compressor technology that runs at the precise speed necessary to keep your home at the perfect temperature.